 A Sermon on Romans 13:11-14Read more

-Have you ever been discouraged by realizing that your feelings come and go so easily?
-It can be easy to lose faith in ourselves when we feel things changing so quickly.
-In this sermon on Romans 13;11-14, Dr. Martyn Lloyd-Jones reminds us that regardless of feelings, one’s position is sure if they are a follower of Jesus.
-Our feelings come and go, but thankfully they do not influence our position or relationship with Jesus since it is centered in Him and His work, not ours.
+It can be easy to lose faith in oneself when feelings change quickly.
+In this sermon on Romans 13:11–14 titled “Strangers and Pilgrims (1),” Dr. Martyn Lloyd-Jones reminds that regardless of feelings, one’s position is sure if they are a follower of Jesus.
+Feelings come and go but thankfully they do not influence one’s position or relationship with Jesus since it is centered in Him and His work, not theirs.
 Christians are charged throughout Scripture that they are to be different from the world because of the change they have undergone in Christ.
 As Dr. Lloyd-Jones says, Paul calls believers to walk as children of the day, yet he mentions that the day is still to come— how can it be both?
-As he explains, we are already in the day because we are Christians.
-Even though it is in the future, we are there in Spirit because we are followers of Christ.
-Paul’s point is that our citizenship is in heaven, and thus we must act like it.
-Dr. Lloyd-Jones explains how the knowledge of our conversion ought to drive our actions, and how this concept of the “now and not-yet” applies to us today!
+As he explains, Christians are already in the day because they are believers.
+Even though it is in the future, Christians are there in spirit because they are followers of Christ.
+Paul’s point is that their citizenship is in heaven and must act like it.
+Dr. Lloyd-Jones explains how the knowledge of one’s conversion ought to drive their actions and how this concept of the “now and not-yet” applies to today.

 About Dr. Martyn Lloyd-Jones